browserengineering/book/book/http.md

 tricky logic here for handling the slash between the host name and the path.
 That (optional) slash is part of the path.

-Our browser will create a `URL` objects based on user input, and then it will want to download the web page at that URL.
+Our browser will create a `URL` object based on user input, and then it will want to download the web page at that URL.
 We'll do that in a new method, `request`: